deltachat/deltachat-pages/_posts/2023-05-20-fourth-security-audit.md

 that try to identify VPN users.

-### Maybe Firefox would help?
-How to salvage the situation otherwise?
+### Maybe using Firefox engines would help?

 <img src="../assets/blog/2023-05-20-allchrome.png" width="270" style="float:right; margin-left:1em;" />
 Delta Chat apps do not use Firefox webviews which can be directly configured to disable WebRTC, by setting `media.peerconnection.enabled = false` in `about:config`.
-Firefox can do DNS-prefetching but it again appears like [there are simple configurations to disable it](https://support.mozilla.org/en-US/kb/how-stop-firefox-making-automatic-connections).
+Firefox can do DNS-prefetching but it thankfully again appears like [there are simple configurations to disable it](https://support.mozilla.org/en-US/kb/how-stop-firefox-making-automatic-connections).
 However, the Delta Chat desktop app uses Electron which in turn uses Chromium and on Android devices the system webview is typically a Chromium webview.